Therapy Harm

 I seek to cultivate competency* in supporting patients** who have been traumatically harmed by psychotherapy.

-I hope to support survivors in navigating the post-harm landscape, and to assist fellow therapists in equipping themselves to face this difficult reality in our field, such that they can do increasingly honest, competent, and supportive therapeutic work with survivors of therapy harm who are in dire need of, and fully deserve, the best care we can give them.
+Having been harmed in therapy myself, I hope to support survivors in navigating the often catastrophic trauma and strandedness of the post-harm landscape, as well as assist fellow therapists in equipping themselves to face this difficult reality in our field, such that they can do increasingly honest, competent, and supportive therapeutic work with survivors of therapy harm who are in dire need of, and fully deserve, the best care we can give them.

 Resources